ymugume19/Git-Markdown-Exercise/README.md

 Now that you have completed all of the Unix tasks and you are more familiar with the Unix environment, push your changes and new files to your version of the exercise repository.

-First you will have to stage all of your changes by _add_ing them:
+First you will have to stage all of your changes by adding them:

 ```
 git add .